 Conceptual Performance Artist

-Monica L. Williams is a conceptual artist creating in the performance genre across disciplines.
+Monica L. Williams is a conceptual performance artist creating across genres and disciplines.
 Her artistic journey humbly began creating theater in midwest churches and community centers then evolved to major cultural institutions.
 With an undergraduate degree in Acting (Wright State University B.F.A.) and graduate degree in Applied Theater (New York University M.A.), she combines her passion for community and culture with her belief in the power of storytelling to craft a 20 year career as a leader in the Arts and Humanities.
 She conceptualizes, curates and directs live experiences for diverse audiences to enjoy Nationwide.
 Her work has been presented at various community-based organizations, festivals, Off-Broadway theaters and major cultural institutions including The 'World Famous' Apollo Theater, John F Kennedy Center for the Performing Arts, and the Brooklyn Academy of Music, Joe’s Pub at the Public Theater, TED Women Conference, and the National Black Arts Festival.

 Ms. Williams consults with executive leadership to design large scale installations and live experiences to address some of societies most pressing needs.
 Her arts-based engagement with families of the incarcerated is practiced within community-based organizations in New York, California and Louisville, Kentucky with The Special Project, a 10 year public installation designed with the Kentucky Foundation for Women.
 Arts-based engagement with youth and community is a career long practice and includes her 8 year relationship with Bailey’s Café as a program advisor and artistic director.
 She is dedicated to sharing stories that address the needs of authentic stakeholders, including her own.
 In 2013, in an effort to address the need for more balance in her life, she created #LoveHustle, an artist-led, multi-platform conversation about pursuing our dreams while balancing life, love, family, relationships and work.
 Her vision is to stage an international conversation about the ebb and flow of living a well, balanced life.